 I’m doing my best to help everyone, fix all bugs, and work around the engine limitations, but some configurations may still cause problems.
 Reporting issues helps improve the product.
 Preparing a precise bug report is crucial in increasing my response time and chances that I will solve the problem and show professionalism.

-1. Write information about your configuration
+1. Write information about your configuration.

 • The Unreal Engine version you use